How to Paint Your Boat: 9 Steps to Achieve a Slick Glossy Shine

-- Make sure to wear gloves there's nothing worse than peeling paint and epoxy off your hands for weeks to come.
+Wear Gloves: Make sure to wear gloves.
+There's nothing worse than peeling paint and epoxy off your hands for weeks to come.
 Latex gloves will also help you from absorbing toxins through your skin.
-Protect Your Lungs

--Avoid breathing in dust from sanding dust and paint and solvent fumes.
-And don't just wear a dust mask for particulates use a paint respirator (Check Price on Amazon)

-!Paints have toxins, solvents and chemicals.
-The less you expose yourself, the better.
+Protect Your Lungs: Avoid breathing in sanding dust and paint and solvent fumes.
+Don't just wear a dust mask for particulates, use a paint respirator (Check Price on Amazon).
+Paints have toxins, solvents and chemicals.
+The less you expose yourself to, the better.

-Always make sure to read the paint can's warnings and dispose of paint cans, and other chemicals, in a way that protects our environment.
+Always make sure to read the paint can's warnings and dispose of paint cans and other chemicals in a way that protects our environment.

-- This filler is a higher-end, two-component polyamide-epoxy sealer.
-Very easy to apply, it also works well on a variety of surfaces.
+EMC2 QuantumFC is a high-end two-component polyamide-epoxy sealer.
+It's very easy to apply and works well on a variety of surfaces.

 5. Apply Primer

-: Use the same color undercoat or primer as the topsides paint (especially when painting over a dark-colored hull).
+Tip: Use the same color undercoat or primer as the topside paint (especially when painting over a dark-colored hull).
 Once finished, head back to your lazy chair and look at your hard work while waiting for it to dry.

-: To avoid an orange peel finish and there's nothing worse than orange peel clean the hull with a solvent to remove any oils from your fingertips and hands.
-Now you are ready to apply your topsides paint.
+Tip: To avoid an orange peel finish - and there's nothing worse than orange peel unless you're dealing with an actual orange - clean the hull with a solvent to remove any oils from your fingertips and hands.

 6.Apply Topside Paint